MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/hot-restart.md

 - Storyboard and XIB files are not supported and the app may crash if it attempts to load these at runtime.
 Use the `HOTRESTART` preprocessor symbol to prevent this code from executing.
 - Static iOS libraries and frameworks are not supported and you may see runtime errors or crashes if your app attempts to load these.
 Use the `HOTRESTART` preprocessor symbol to prevent this code from executing.
 Dynamic iOS libraries are supported.
 - You cannot use Xamarin Hot Restart to create app bundles for publishing.
 You will still need a Mac machine to do a full compilation, signing, and deployment for your application to production.
+- Asset Catalogs are currently not supported.
+When using Hot Restart, your app will show the default icon and launch screen for Xamarin apps.
+When paired to a Mac, or developing on a Mac, your Asset Catalogs will work.

 ## Troubleshoot